9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 Safety aside, this approach has another benefit: it can make our code shorter and easier to follow.
-As we can see from looking at `forkManaged` above, Haskell\'s lightweight syntax for anonymous functions makes this style of coding visually unobtrusive.
+As we can see from looking at `forkManaged` above, Haskell's lightweight syntax for anonymous functions makes this style of coding visually unobtrusive.

-Here\'s the definition of `modifyMVar`, so that you can see a specific form of this pattern.
+Here's the definition of `modifyMVar`, so that you can see a specific form of this pattern.

 :::: captioned-content